Q&A with Vederkast

 The word Vederkast originated hundreds of years ago, and is connected to myth and superstition from the northern part of Norway.
 It was believed that if you upset the mystical people living underground, they could curse you for doing so.
 This was referred to as a Vederkast.
 We thought the word itself had a nice sound to it, and the mystical and dark background also fit the band’s sound, so that’s how it came about.
 It is also a word that is practically non-existent in today’s language so that makes it easier to locate us on the internet, which is obviously an advantage.

 Your album is titled And In The Abyss They Sleep and consists of nine tracks.
-In short, give a presentation of each track: how it came about, lyrics etc.
+In short, how did it came about?

 Regarding the music, we had the basic song structures down beforehand, but a good portion of it was either written or re-written in the studio while we recorded.
 This was a really challenging and fun way to work, and everyone pushed themselves and each other to be creative and effective.
 The fact that we recorded live meant that the entire take had to feel good for everyone, and with a lot of changes being made and new parts being added constantly it made the whole band stay very focused.